KevinCarm/Node-service/README.md

 # Node backend service
-## A node backend services with node js, express js, typescript, mongodb and graphql
+## A node backend services with node js, express js, typescript, JWT, mongodb and graphql

 This is a simple backend services created with typescript and express js To run this project in dev mode use the command **npm run dev**